 All told, Watson should be getting Patrick Mahomes-level buzz.
 Or at least a little Baker Mayfield next-big-thing hype.
-Heck, even a little Mitchell Trubisky "Is he better than Aaron Rodgers?"-flavored goofy speculation would be nice.
+Heck, even a little Mitchell Trubisky "is he better than Aaron Rodgers?"-flavored goofy speculation would be nice.

 Instead, Watson is the NFL's forgotten young franchise quarterback because the Texans are stuck in a first-round playoff rut.
 Watson has no one blocking for him and only Hopkins to throw to, which holds him back from bigger accomplishments and flashier stats.
-The Texans spent the offseason doing little to change that as the Chiefs, Browns and other challengers to Patriots supremacy whizzed past them.
+The Texans spent the offseason doing little to change that as the Chiefs, Browns and other challengers to the Patriots' supremacy whizzed past them.

-The good news is that the Texans finally did something this past weekend about their perennial also-ran status.
-The bad news is that they didn't execute some blockbuster trade for a receiver or an offensive tackle.
+The good news is the Texans finally did something this past weekend about their perennial also-ran status.
+The bad news is they didn't execute some blockbuster trade for a receiver or an offensive tackle.
 Instead, they did what dysfunctional organizations typically do when they come to a crossroads: They played backroom power games.

 The Texans fired general manager Brian Gaine on Friday after he spent only 17 months on the job.
-Gaine replaced Rick Smith, who stepped away from the GM gig for family health reasons after the 2017 season, but who also spent the latter part of his tenure locked in a power struggle with head coach Bill O'Brien.
+Gaine replaced Rick Smith, who stepped away from the GM gig for family health reasons after the 2017 season but also spent the latter part of his tenure locked in a power struggle with head coach Bill O'Brien.

 O'Brien is expected to be instrumental in the selection of Gaine's replacement, just as he hand-picked Gaine.
 You know what that means: No matter which way the arrows may point on the organizational chart, O'Brien will be the one wielding final roster control.
 Patriots director of player personnel Nick Caserio is an early favorite to win the job, according to John McClain of the Houston Chronicle, as O'Brien enters his sixth year of trying to build the Lone Star Patriots.